-To reinstall the lower protective boot31:
+To reinstall the lower protective boot36:

-- Lay the ventilator down (front up) and orient the lower boot to the ventilator as shown in the illustration below. - 2) Move the boot into position on the bottom of the ventilator and align its four screw holes with the corresponding holes in the ventilator side panels. - Ensure the orientation arrows on the bottom of the boot are aligned "up", as shown below (LTV® 1200 only). - 3) Insert and thread four 1/2" 4-40 flat-head mounting screws with finish washers through the screw holes in the sides of the lower boot; as indicated in the illustration below. - 4) Torque tighten all four screws in the boot to 20 in-oz (0.14 Nm).
+- 1) Lay the ventilator down (front up) and orient the lower boot to the ventilator as shown in the illustration below. - 2) Move the boot into position on the bottom of the ventilator and align its four screw holes with the corresponding holes in the ventilator side panels. - 3) Insert and thread four 1/2" 4-40 flat-head mounting screws with finish washers through the screw holes in the sides of the lower boot; as indicated in the illustration below. - 4) Torque tighten all four screws in the boot to 20 in-oz (0.14 Nm).